intel/torch/README.md

 ```bash
 ./test.sh
 ```
-<font color=DC143C size=12, face="bold"> Some test cases of torch module fails as mentioned above.
-But all failed cases is related to LAPack and the amount of them is 21 On my machine(OS:Ubuntu 16.04)</font>
+<font color=DC143C size=12> Some test cases of torch module fails as mentioned above.
+But all failed cases is related to LAPack and the amount of them is 21 On my machine (OS:Ubuntu 16.04).</font>

 Tested on Ubuntu 14.04, CentOS 7.